CakeDC/cakephp-inertia/README.md

 ```
 $> npm run dev
 ```
-**IMPORTANT: Whenever you modify the .vue templates you must run this script.**

-You can go to http://localhost:9099/pages/index
+You see results for example going to http://localhost:9099/pages/index

 ### Add Menu